 IV.
 How to Clean Leather Seats

 We will go over several methods that you can use to clean leather seats, from mild to aggressive.
 Most of the time you won’t need anything more than a towel and some cleaning agent.
-We would advise you to the more aggressive methods for stubborn stains.
+We would advise you on the more aggressive methods for stubborn stains.

 Important Tips To Remember While Cleaning Leather Seats